tonymet/dualstack/README.md

 ## Dualstack -- utilities to ease migration to ipv6
 We recognize there are still barriers to ipv6 adoption.
 This project aims to identify anti-patterns blocking ipv6 / dual stack compatibility like `net.Listen("tcp", "127.0.0.1")` .
-First , ipv6 linter/analyzer identifies faulty code.  dualstack offers a few ipv6-compatible approaches to secure those interfaces: multilistener to listen to multiple interfaces with a single Accept(), middleware to block remote http traffic, and firewall to block remote tcp connections.
+First , ip6check is a linter/checker /analyzer that identifies faulty code.  dualstack offers a few ipv6-compatible approaches to secure those interfaces: multilistener to listen to multiple interfaces with a single Accept(), middleware to block remote http traffic, and firewall to block remote tcp connections.